leekarensl/leekarensl.github.io/_posts/2023-05-07-image-search-engine.md

 ![alt text](/img/posts/search-engine-search2-results.png "Search 2: Search Results")

 <br>
-Again, these have come out really well - the features from VGG16 combined with Cosine Similarity have done a great job!
+Again, these have come out really well - the features from VGG16 combined with Cosine Similarity have done a great job.

 ___
 <br>